symphatixe/GoCoding-Python/[3]/[2] BMI 2.0 Calculator/README.md

 # BMI 2.0 Calculator
-The purpose of this task is to enhance the calculator that we created before so that we can implement conditionals.
+The purpose of this task is to enhance the bmi calculator that we created before so that we can implement conditionals.

 ### Skills
-  - Understand how to use Python user input and also change the data type from String to float and use a temporary variable instead of doing it in one line.
+  - Understand how to use Python user input, cast the data type from string to float and use a temporary variable instead of casting in place.
-  - Use Python notation for power functions.
+  - Use Python notation `**` for exponents.
-  - Print using // to indicate rounding.
+  - Print using `//` to indicate floor division.
-  - Use conditionals to print out statements based on the BMI.
+  - Use conditionals and relational opeartors to print out statements based on the BMI.